 You can reduce currency conversion issues for your customers by requesting additional merchant accounts that present in any of our other supported currencies.
 When a customer makes a purchase in a presentment currency that's different from your settlement currency, the transaction amount will be converted to your settlement currency before being deposited.

 If the bulk of your processing is always in the same few presentment currencies (e.g. USD, GBP, and EUR), you may want to consider settling in those currencies as well.
 Depending on where and with whom you bank, you may need to have a different bank account for each settlement currency.
-For more details or assistance with setting up multiple presentment and/or settlement currencies, contact our Accounts team.

 You can try out processing other currencies by creating new merchant accounts in our testing environment, the Braintree sandbox.
 Learn more about testing currencies in the sandbox.